-Your child may not be capable of managing money.
-If they are getting the Disability Allowance, you may be the agent appointed by the Department of Social Protection to deal with the money.
-If this is the case, you have the same responsibilities as all other agents.
+If your child is getting Disability Allowance, but is not capable of managing money, you may be the agent appointed by the Department of Social Protection to deal with the money.
 The money belongs to your child and you must use it for their benefit.
-If your child has substantial money or assets, it is likely that they will be made a Ward of Court.
+If your child has substantial money or assets, they may be made a Ward of Court.

 Most parents of people with disabilities want to try to ensure that their children will be adequately cared for after their own deaths.
 You should get legal advice if you want to make special provisions for a child with a disability in your will and also ensure that they retain entitlement to benefits such as the Disability Allowance and medical card.

 You may appoint a guardian in your will.
-This however only has effect if your child is under 18 when you die.
+This however only applies if your child is under 18 when it comes into effect.
 It is not possible to appoint a guardian for an adult child.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.